AnyLog-co/documentation/using kafka.md

 ## Overview

-Nodes in the AnyLog network can interact with Kafka in 2 ways:
+Nodes in the AnyLog Network interact with Kafka in 2 ways:
 * AnyLog serves as a Data Producer to Kafka - any result set of a query can be directed to a Kafka instance.
 * AnyLog is a Data Consumer - Kafka serves as a [message broker](https://github.com/AnyLog-co/documentation/blob/master/message%20broker.md#using-a-message-broker) that transfers data to the network nodes.